For more information about formats, visit our ordering page.

 U.S. Immigration Policy in an Unsettled World

-The reading prepares students to thoughtfully consider the policy choices facing our country.
-Part I reviews how the course of economic development, immigration trends, and foreign policy concerns has left an impact on the history of immigration law.
-Part II considers the range of immigration-related issues on the American agenda today and prepares students to formulate their own ideas on the future direction of U.S. immigration policy.
+The reading prepares students to thoughtfully consider the policy choices facing the United States.
+Part I reviews how economic development and global events have affected immigration law.
+Part II considers the range of immigration-related issues on the U.S. agenda today and prepares students to formulate their own ideas on the future direction of U.S. immigration policy.

 The Choices Role Play

-The four distinct policy options at the core of the unit are grounded in a clearly defined philosophy about the U.S. role in the world and the place of immigrants in our society.
+The four distinct policy options are grounded in a clearly defined philosophy about the U.S. role in the world and the place of immigrants in U.S. society.
 By exploring a broad spectrum of alternatives, students gain a deeper understanding of the competing values and assumptions that frame the debate on U.S. immigration policy.

 Immigration Policy in U.S. History

-Through close reading of excerpts from the 1911 Dillingham Commission report, students examine historical forces that influenced early 1900s immigration policy.
+Through a reading from the 1911 Dillingham Commission report, students examine the values and beliefs that influenced immigration policy in the early 1900s.

 Role-Playing the Four Options

-Working cooperatively to develop and present different U.S. immigration policy options to members of Congress, students are able to clarify and evaluate alternative policy recommendations.
+Students work cooperatively to develop and present different U.S. immigration policy options to members of Congress.

 Looking into the Future

-Armed with historical knowledge and a sense of their own values, students deliberate the options presented.
-They articulate coherent recommendations for U.S. policy while factoring in related topics, such as the economy or social service costs.
+Armed with historical knowledge and a sense of their own values, students articulate recommendations for U.S. policy and consider how their policy option will impact the United States in the future.

 Understanding the Immigrant Experience